istio/api/STYLE-GUIDE.md

 ### API Versioning

-Isiot APIs should use a simple versioning strategy based on major versions and releases, such as `v1alpha`, `v2beta`, or `v3`.
+Istio APIs should use a simple versioning strategy based on major versions and releases, such as `v1alpha`, `v2beta`, or `v3`.
 Within each release, there should not be any breaking change to released features, such as changing the type of